 - Data Minimisation − the collection of personally identifiable information should be kept to a strict

 minimum.
 The design of programs, information and communications technologies, and systems

 should begin with non-identifiable interactions and transactions, as the default.
 Wherever possible,

-identifiability, observability, and linkability of personal information should be minimized.
+identifiability, observability, and linkability of personal information should be minimised.

 - Use, Retention, and Disclosure Limitation – the use, retention, and disclosure of personal

 information shall be limited to the relevant purposes identified to the individual, for which he or she